NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/bougainvillea-blossom-lesser.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add 1 action)  * * *  This pink flower has long, slender thorns along the stem.
-The flower can be used as a catalyst when casting an [[Spells/Entangling Flora|Entangling Flora]] spell, which causes the affected plants to sprout long thorns and vibrant pink blossoms.
+activate: "Cast a Spell (add 1 action)"
+description: "This pink flower has long, slender thorns along the stem.
+The flower can be used as a catalyst when casting an [[Entangling Flora]] spell, which causes the affected plants to sprout long thorns and vibrant pink blossoms.
 The area becomes hazardous terrain, dealing the 1 piercing damage to an enemy each time it enters an affected square."
 powerTitle1:
 actionEconomy1:
 type1: